 Just one of these flashes of insight might become our theme.
-We may not be fully aware of it, yet the main thing is that it has propelled us onto the page.
+We may not be fully aware of it at first, but the main thing is that it has propelled us onto the page.

 You are in the writing mode.
 Forget the grammar and spelling for now.
 Just begin.
-Draft some content, and fine-tune and edit later – perhaps making use of publishing professionals at LifeStory Writing.
+Draft some content.
+Fine-tune and edit later – perhaps making use of publishing professionals at LifeStory Writing.

 Documenting a life has a wonderful way of putting things in perspective.
 A path opens up to self-discovery.
 You may inspire and help others to grow or connect more closely with family.
 Your writing project may be a creative pursuit in itself, or a simple memoir to document a recent holiday.

 Most of us want to leave something behind, some form of legacy.
-We want our lives to have meaning and not simply disappear into the dust.
-To leave behind a gift or an idea that will leave the world a better place.
+We are especially aware at MemoirWrite of people’s desire for their lives to have meaning, and not simply disappear into the dust.
+To leave behind a gift or some ideas that will leave the world a better place.

-You don’t have to be famous to write your memoir or autobiography – many of the most entertaining and inspirational stories come from ordinary people.
+You don’t have to be famous to write your memoir or autobiography – many of the most entertaining and thought-provoking stories come from ordinary people.

 It is a fun and fulfilling challenge.
 One journey you won’t want to miss.

-I trust you enjoy this new chapter.
-Hope to hear from you.
+We trust you enjoy this new chapter and hope to hear from you.

 Mark Koehler